ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 # 🥇 Awards and Scholarships

 - *Oct.
-2023*.
-1st place of the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at *ICCV 2023*.
+2023*. **1st** place of the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at *ICCV 2023*.
 - *Sep.
-2022 - Jul.2023*.
-2nd prize of the Scholarship for Oustanding Students of Master's Degrees at Fudan University.
+2022 - Jul.2023*. **2nd** prize of the Scholarship for Outstanding Students of Master's Degrees at Fudan University.
 - *Sep.
 2021 - Jul.2022*.
 Award for the Scholarship for Outstanding Students of Master's Degrees at Fudan University.
 - *Sep.
-2020 - Jul.2021*.
-2nd prize of the Scholarship for Outstanding Students at Fudan University.
+2020 - Jul.2021*. **2nd** prize of the Scholarship for Outstanding Students at Fudan University.